AmarDange/Indo-German/README.md

 **Epic Goals for End User**

 1. An easy to use navigation
 2. Home page with posts list with infinite scroll visible to all
 3. Navigation routing
 4. Navigation conditional rendering
+5. 404 page

 **Related User Stories**